 Within the 44 floors of the The Al-Faisaliah Tower, you’ll find four high-end restaurants, one luxury hotel, a shopping mall and a remarkable city view from the structure’s enormous glass globe.

 There’s also the National Museum, known as one of the finest in the Middle East.
 It houses eight galleries, depicting—through paintings, re-creations, films and more—the area’s art, history and culture.
 Just outside of Riyadh is the city of Diriyah, the original home of the Saudi royal family.
 You can wander through the original city’s historic mud-brick ruins (including palaces, watch towers and a bath house).

-Riyadh is served by the King Khaled International Airport.
-It is approximately 1,061 km (660 miles) from Riyadh to Jeddah on the west coast, and approximately 447 km (278 miles) from Riyadh to Dhahran on the east coast.
+Since it’s located in the desert, and not particularly close to any other cities, you’ll almost certainly be flying into Riyadh.
+It’s served by King Khaled International Airport.
+Riyadh is approximately 1,061 km (660 miles) from Jeddah, on the west coast, and about 447 km (278 miles) from Dhahran, on the east coast.

-Located in the heart of the desert, Riyadh is hot and dry most of the year, though it can be quite cool over night in the winter.
-See today's weather in Riyadh.
+Located in the heart of the desert, Riyadh is, as you might expect, hot and dry most of the year, though it can be quite cool overnight in the winter.
+See today's forecast

 People are often surprised about just how much fun one can have as an expat in Saudi Arabia.
 A Canadian RRT talks about some of the things she does in her spare time. more